01 July 2007 (Sunday) - Still wet

 06 July 2007 (Friday) -

-school in years gone by, and the last thing Corinne needed was me in the way,
+in years gone by, and the last thing Corinne needed was me in the way, so I

 Despite having been asked not to arrive before mid day on the Friday, many people had set up camp the previous evening.
 In fact by the time we arrived at about 10am, most of the bottom of the field was full of campers already.
 For the last five years we've always camped at the top of the slope at Stanmer park, but it had been mentioned by several people that we were too far away from all the action at the bottom of the hill.
 This year we planned to set up at the bottom of the hill, and so we did.
 In a hurricane.
 I must admit that as we set up I had reservations about the location.
 Even once we were all set up I was still seriously considering chucking all the gear back in the Espace and driving back up the hill.
 But variety is the spice of life, and so I steeled myself to give this new location a go.